theodi/ODI/charter/standards.md

 # Standards

+ODI materials and assets are open by default.

 ODI shall adopt and utilise Open Standards and/or Open Source License (MIT, Apache, BSD, and **not** GPL) wherever possible and practical.
-Creative Commons "Attribution, Share-alike" is our default.
+Creative Commons "Attribution, Share-alike" is  default.

 Any data released by ODI shall use Open Data Certificates.